SAP-samples/teched2022-IN261/exercises/ex4/README.md

 After completing these steps you will have consumed events using the Queue Consumer

-1. In order to consumer messages from your queue, click on *Consume Messages*.
+1. In order to consume messages from your queue, click on *Consume Messages*.
 If you would like to stop consuming later on, click *Stop Consuming*.

 ![Pic 10](/./images/IN261-ex4-10.png)